ra44o/rsschool-2019Q1-cv/cv.md

 ### Education
 I'm a 4th year student of Belarusian National Technical University.
 My major is Automation of Technological Processes and Production.
 I attended such events as MinskJS Meetup, Web Standards Days.
 I study online on such sites as HTML Academy, Code Academy, Freecodecamp, Codewars, Scrimba, Hexlet, LearnJavaScript and certainly YouTube.

+### English
+I have an intermediate level of English.
+I have studied it for about 8 months in language school [Polyglot.by](https://polyglot.by/).
+I have a volunteering experience at different sports events.
+For example, at the FIBA U17 Women's Basketball World Cup 2018 where I had to translate and speak with foreign guests and players.
+I was also at the first [Linguafest.ru](http://linguafest.ru/) event last September.